Need to report something?

 |Sharon Holt - Meramec||314-984-7609|

 |Kathy Pritchard - South County||314-984-6758|

-Employees may report discrimination, harassment, sexual harassment and sexual violence to the District Director for Equity Compliance, Mary Zabriskie, firstname.lastname@example.org, 314-539-5345, or the deputy Title IX coordinator Patricia Henderson, email@example.com 314-539-5214.
+Employees may report discrimination, harassment, sexual harassment and sexual violence to the District Director for Equity Compliance/Title IX Coordinator, Mary Zabriskie, firstname.lastname@example.org, 314-539-5345, or the Deputy Title IX coordinator Sylvia Edgar, email@example.com, 314-539-5209.

-Individuals may also report sexual misconduct to Campus Police in person or using the phone numbers below.
-A report to Campus Police will be considered a report to law enforcement.
-Though Campus Police can assist victims of sexual violence in accessing services and/or contacting the Title IX coordinator or deputy Title IX coordinators, Campus Police may also proceed with pursuing a criminal investigation and/or criminal charges with or without the victim's consent.
-Campus Police can also assist with connecting students to other law enforcement agencies if sexual misconduct occurs somewhere other than on STLCC property.
+Individuals may also report sexual misconduct to College police in person or using the phone number below.
+A report to College Police will be considered a report to law enforcement.
+Though College Police can assist victims of sexual violence in accessing services and/or contacting the Title IX Coordinator or Deputy Title IX Coordinator, College Police may also proceed with pursuing a criminal investigation and/or criminal charges with or without the victim's consent.
+College Police can also assist with connecting students to other law enforcement agencies if sexual misconduct occurs somewhere other than on STLCC property.